How To Get From Hoi An to Quy Nhon (and Vice Versa)

 The price for a private car includes petrol, toll roads and parking fees but excludes lunches and entrance fees to any attractions you stop at along the way.

 Motorbike from Hoi An to Quy Nhon

 To see all the attractions en route from Hoi An to Quy Nhon more freely, take a motorbike.
 The slow and light traffic, along with free parking around the city, makes this mode of transport ideal in this region.
-In fact it’s so idyllic, that most streets in Quy Nhon don’t have (or need) traffic lights.
-Many of Quy Nhon’s best beaches and most interesting sights are actually quite difficult to access, this is where your own transport becomes most useful.
+Above all it’s so idyllic, that most streets in Quy Nhon don’t have (or need) traffic lights.
+Because many of Quy Nhon’s best beaches and most interesting sights are actually quite difficult to access, this is where your own transport becomes most useful.

 Taking a motorbike, there is one big choice to make – which road to take: highway or coastal?

 Highway Route from Hoi An to Quy Nhon

 The trip along Highway 1 takes a full day or driving.
 However the route along the QL1A (or Highway 1) is incredibly easy to follow and well signposted in either direction.
 Therefore this is a great route to choose if you want to get from Hoi An to Quy Nhon quickly and the destination is more important to you than the journey.
 But keep in mind though it will still be a five to eight-hour drive on a highway filled with trucks, bikes and speeding cars.
 So the 300km distance and heavy traffic should not be taken lightly, read our article ‘Introduction to Motorbike Rental in Vietnam’ for some pointers.

 Hidden Hint: Be sure to have phone data for the route and search for ‘Petrol Stations’ to judge distances between refueling stops.